How to Teach Kids to Pray - 8 Strategies You Can Use

 Only teach these methods as a means of explaining what kinds of things we can pray about.

-They should be serve as helpful tools, not strict guidelines.
+Methods like these should serve as helpful tools, not strict guidelines.

 The best way to get kids to the point where they pray sincerely to God is to help them understand that prayer is NOT a ritual.